PennyLaneAI/pennylane/doc/introduction/interfaces/jax.rst

         return qml.expval(qml.PauliZ(0))

 However, if you want to do random sampling instead, you'll need to pass a ``jax.random.PRNGKey`` to the device construction.
-Your jitted function will need to include the device construction.
+Your jitted function will also need to include the device construction.

 .. code-block:: python